mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 ![led testing](/necklace/Y0-chain-APA102C-exp.jpg)

 Pat did some [pretty nice work on estimating power usage on the LEDs](/necklace/APA102CAnalysis.pdf), and that helped us size the battery.
 We went with a 400mAh LiPo that lasts for about 2 hours.
 I keep some spares in my pocket and swap them over when it runs out.

-The bottom PCBs were just cheap 2 layer with black solder mask.
-The top boards were a lot more expensive: matte black with gold coated traces.
+We supply the LEDs with the LiPo voltage directly so we don't waste energy on voltage drop over a regulator.

 # Decorative pattern